Anthony Perkins: Relationship with Tab Hunter, 1955–1959

-Hunter and Perkins saw each other only twice after their separation: once in 1971 on the set of The Life and Times of Judge Roy Bean, the only film in which they both appeared, and again in 1982, when Hunter visited Perkins to discuss a potential role in Lust in the Dust.
+In 1971, after not seeing each other for almost a decade, they were reunited on the set of The Life and Times of Judge Roy Bean.
+According to Hunter's recollection, this happened while Perkins was ending his relationship with dancer Grover Dale and had begun conversion therapy with Mildred Newman.
+The last time they saw each other was in 1982, when Hunter visited Perkins to discuss a potential role for Perkins in the Western parody film Lust in the Dust.
 Hunter later recalled that he had intended to contact Perkins shortly before his death in 1992 but learned of his passing as he reached for the phone.
 In later interviews, including for The Advocate and the 2015 documentary Tab Hunter Confidential, Hunter reflected on the significance of their relationship, describing Perkins as "a special part of my journey" and noting the contrast in their personalities and ambitions.